Back to Roborock Guides

 • Error 13 appears after docking attempts

-• Robot touches dock then backs away
+• Robot touches the dock then backs away

-• Battery level does not increase while docked
+• Battery level doesn't increase while docked

 • Charging starts then stops within seconds